 - (c) The interview with HR confirmed that background checks and refence checks are conducted on all potential candidates for employment.
 The auditor did not discover any staff with prior correctional experience.
-Additionally, the facility has only hired one new staff in the prior twelve months.
-The auditor reviewed his background check during the onsite audit. - (d) The facility has two contractors, they provide programming.
+Additionally, the facility has not hired any new staff in the prior twelve months (new staff were in the process of being hired but the process was not complete). - (d)The facility has one contractor, a consultant.
 A background check was conducted. - (e) The HR staff confirmed that a background check is completed on all new candidates and no less frequently than every five years, but typically sooner.
-In addition to documentation provided to the auditor in the PAQ, the auditor randomly requested to review personnel files for staff with the last name of M, S and T. All three files reviewed demonstrated a background check completed in 2023.
+In addition to documentation provided to the auditor in the PAQ, the auditor randomly requested to review personnel files for staff with the last name of L, M, and S. All three files reviewed demonstrated a background check completed in 2023.
 Review of the staff recently promoted revealed a background check in 2023. - (g) The Personnel Questionnaire and review of the application were reviewed.
-Both the Personnel Questionnaire form and application prompt the applicant to sign acknowledging that the information is true and complete, and that falsification and omissions may disqualify the candidate from employment. - (h)The interview with the Warden and the HR staff confirmed to the auditor that if contacted regarding a prior employee, they would provide hire date, position(s) held, termination date and if they would rehire them.
+Both the Personnel Questionnaire form and application prompt the applicant to sign acknowledging that the information is true and complete, and that falsification and omissions may disqualify the candidate from employment. - (h)The interview with the Warden and the HR staff confirmed to the auditor that contacted regarding a prior employee, they would provide hire date, position(s) held, termination date and if they would rehire them.